 Choking Hazards and Recommendations

-Most foods considered choking hazards include small, round or cylindrical shaped foods that are harder or can conform to the shape of your child’s airway (ie. hot dog rounds, whole grapes, carrot slices, whole peanuts, large seeds, and hard candy).
-Food that globs up, like fresh un-toasted bread, or globs of peanut butter are also known choking hazards just because they’re really hard to maneuver in the mouth.
+Foods and latex balloons are involved in a significant proportion of choking cases.
+Most foods implicated are small, round or cylindrical in shape, conforming to the contours of a child’s airway (ie. hot dog rounds, whole grapes, carrot slices, whole peanuts, large seeds, and hard candy).
+Food that globs up, like bread, or globs of peanut butter are also known choking hazards.
 For a full list of the top choking hazards and how to modify them, take a look at my download in this in-depth blog post on the topic.

-Also keep in mind that even for a child that’s over 4 years of age, they can still choke on certain things.
+Also keep in mind that even for a child that’s over 4 years of age they can still choke on certain things.
+These foods are just higher risk to choke on.
 It doesn’t mean that adults can’t choke on them as well, or that once they’ve hit 4 years of age they can’t choke on them.
 I mean, my son choked on a hot dog at age 5!
-I thought I was in the clear at this point… and yet it still happened.
-So the guidelines are just that…guidelines.
-Now, this didn’t mean that I went back to quartering and dicing hotdogs or sausage for him (even though it was the most terrifying experience of my life)…rather I just needed to remember that he still needed close watching, and that I needed to encourage him to chew his food really well, despite him having the general skills to effectively manage these foods.
+I thought I was in the clear… and it still happened.
+This didn’t mean that I went back to quartering and dicing hotdogs or sausage for him…rather I just needed to remember that they still need close watching, and that I needed to encourage him to chew his food really, really well, despite him having the skills to effectively manage these foods.
 So it really still is something that you have to assess on an individual basis, and that you have to teach your child.
 They have to be taught to eat slowly, to take bites, etc.

 When is it recommended to stop modifying or avoiding choking hazards?

-When kids seem to grasp the need to thoroughly chew their foods, this is when you can start letting go of the full modifications to every single choking hazard, even though they still will still benefit from the odd reminder from their parents to “slow down” and “chew well”.
-Usually, the age at which this starts to happen is a sliding sale, but somewhere around 18 months to 2 years of age, is where CERTAIN foods can be offered without the same modifications, while other foods you may still need to wait until 3 or 4 years of age to offer at all.
-Of course, this timeframe should also be extended if your child isn’t a great chewer, has sensory issues, or if they haven’t had as much experience with textured foods because they were introduced to more advanced textures later on, say over 1 year of age.
+When kids seem to grasp the need to thoroughly chew their foods, this is when it’s best to start letting go of the modifications to every single choking hazard, even though they still benefit from the odd reminder from their parents to “slow down” and “chew well”.
+Usually, this starts to happen around 18 months to 2 years of age, where CERTAIN foods can be offered without the same modifications, while other foods you may need to wait until 3 or 4 years of age.
+Of course, this timeframe should also be extended if your child isn’t a great chewer, has sensory issues, or if they haven’t had as much experience with textured foods because they were introduced later on, say over 1 year of age.

-It’s sort of like saying…at what age is it safe to allow your child to climb the monkey bars at the playground?
+It’s sort of like saying…what age is it safe to allow your child to climb the monkey bars at the playground?
 It so depends on your child, your comfort level, what they’ve already done before, and what level of risk you want to take.
 It’s a balancing act between wanting them to experience life and gain independence, and also being safe.
-So you’ve got to weigh this out and really, this is an individual parenting decision.

-That’s why the most important thing I can coach you on…is to educate your child on how to eat them safely!
-It’s not like these foods magically won’t be higher choking risk foods, just because they turn 4.
-They will always be higher choking risk foods, but we have to teach them how to handle it.
+That’s why I say that educating your child is important!
+It won’t magically not be a higher choking risk just because they turn 4.
+We have to teach them how to handle it.
 Once they know, we can trust them to do more and more.

-So to recap, when you feel your child has mature eating skills (moves food around in their mouth well, chews food before swallowing, etc.), then you can start to consider offering some of the foods that were considered choking hazards under 12 months, in a cautious way, and in gradually less modified forms.
-But there is no one set age to do this across the board, for every child.
+So to recap, when you feel your child has mature eating skills (moves food around in their mouth well, chews food before swallowing, etc.), you can consider offering some of the foods that were considered choking hazards under 12 months, cautiously, and there is no set time to do this across the board.
 Always offer them in a safe and supervised setting.

 How to gradually decrease modifications

-Depending on the choking hazard, and your child’s eating skills, you may choose to gradually decrease the modifications that you’re doing to the food, instead of going straight to the whole form to see how they handle things and help you make informed decisions.
+Depending on the choking hazard, and your child’s eating skills, you may choose to gradually decrease the modifications that you’re doing to the food, instead of going straight to the whole form.
 Let’s go over some examples of how you may do this to ensure that you’re able to assess where your child is at with their skills, what they’re ready for, and can confidently move them to progressively more challenging forms of these foods.

 With whole grapes, you can start by halving them lengthwise, as opposed to quartering them which is the recommended modification.
 This is a good place to start with before progressing to whole grapes.
 When you do finally get to whole grapes, maybe you only offer them when you can watch them closely and sit with them, vs. when they’re at daycare, or with a friend, or when you can’t sit at the table with them and give them your undivided attention.
-You can show them how to take bites out of large grapes, either by placing it right over their molars and teaching them to take bites out of that, or by showing them how to take small bites with their front teeth, and then move it to the side of their mouth, over their molars, and chew it that way.
+You can show them how to take bites out of large grapes, either with their molars or with their front teeth, and then move it to the side of their mouth, over their molars, and chew it that way.
 As you show them how to do this, be sure you’re making really exaggerated motions with your mouth, this helps them see exactly how they should do it.
 And, make this fun so they want to follow along.
 Say “CHOMP CHOMP CHOMP!” and make sure they learn to crush it really, really well before swallowing.

 With blueberries, offer large ones first, and teach them to take bites out of it in the same way as grapes.
 Encourage them to chomp down on halved blueberries.
 Again, if you’re not with them and you’re worried someone won’t be watching them, or you know you need someone to coach them through chewing it well, then maybe you offer quartered blueberries during those times, and halved or whole when you’re available to monitor them.